WillCodesThings/MicroMouse/README.md

 Three IR sensors (left, front, and right) detect obstacles in the path of the robot.
 The input from these sensors is processed to determine the appropriate motor movement:

-- If the **right sensor** detects an obstacle, the robot turns left.
+- If the **right sensor** detects an obstacle, the robot continues moving forward.
+This behavior ensures the robot is staying close to the right wall.
+- If the **right sensor** is clear, the robot turns left to keep the right side against the wall.
-- If the **left sensor** detects an obstacle, the robot turns right.
+- If the **front sensor** detects an obstacle, the robot turns right to avoid collisions.
-- If the **front sensor** detects an obstacle, the robot moves forward.
+- If the **left sensor** detects an obstacle, the robot turns right to stay close to the wall and avoid becoming stuck.
-- If no sensor is triggered, the robot defaults to turning left.
+- If no sensors are triggered, the robot continues to follow the right wall, adjusting its movement to ensure it stays aligned with the wall.

 ### 3. **DIP Switch Speed Control**